aurajs/aura/README.md

 ### Creating extension

-Imagine that we need an helper to reverse string.
-To do that we need to create an extension.
+Imagine that we need a helper to reverse string.
+In order to accomplish that we'll need to create an extension.

-    define("extentions/reverse", {
+    define("extensions/reverse", {
       init: function(app) {
         app.core.util.reverse = function(string) {
           return string.split("").reverse().join("");